zoohyunology/advanced-data-journalism/class3/command-line-basics.md

 ![OSX terminal window](https://f.cloud.github.com/assets/947791/119759/801b7d6a-6cb3-11e2-8eab-d3c9f2dcac15.png)

 In basic terms, the command line allows you to communicate with your computer at a lower level that is more explicit than the user-friendly graphical environments that you typically use.
 This has both advantages and disadvantages.
 The good thing about learning a little about the command line is that is enables you to configure your computer in new ways, and to run software that simply doesn't work in a graphical environment.
 The downside is that it takes a little time to learn.
-Here we'll walk you through most of the basics you'll need to know to succeed in this class.
+Here we'll walk you through most of the basics you'll need to know for this class.

 ## Opening the command line